VPAC/superlinux/supercomputingwithlinux.md

 With a hard link: File1 -> Data1 and File2 -> Data1
 With a symbolic link: File2 -> File1 -> Data1

 This means that if the original file is deleted with hard links, any new hardlinked files will still be able to access the data.
 However if the original file for a symbolic link is deleted, it will create a "dead link".
 The symlink points to the now deleted file, not the data itself!
 Despite this apparent fragility, the ability for symlinks to traverse file systems is seen as a significant advantage and they are usually more commonly used than hard links.
+Note also that symlinks can be overwritten with an additional `-f` option.

 The above is a bit of a simplification.
 To be more precise, a Linux file consists of a filename and an inode reference.
 The reference maps to the actual inode.
 The inode contains the permissions, and data address.
 More than one filename can have the same inode reference; thus files can be hardlinked. i.e.,